KevinWMatthews/blog_jekyll/_drafts/concurrency-in-cxx-packaged-tasks.md

 ---

 Use a packaged task, a wrapper around a promise, to cleanly return a result from one thread to another.
+To learn the underlying language features, see [futures and promises](/concurrency-in-cxx-futures-and-promises/).

 ## Source